-My name is Catherine Bornhorst, and I am the woman behind Born Ingenuity.
-I am a full-time mom, full-time business owner, part-time Executive Director, and adjunct faculty member.
+My name is Catherine Wolfe Bornhorst, and I am the woman behind Born Ingenuity.
+I am a full-time mom and full-time business owner.
 It sounds busy – and it is – but it is the perfect cadence for this season of life.

 Reflecting back, I realize I’ve been pulled and guided to my current reality.
 With almost two years of pre-med classes completed, a 6 year-old named Clarence pulled me into Early Childhood Education.
 This guided me to transfer to Miami University, complete my degree, and become a teacher for Cincinnati Public Schools in the very building I was first pulled.